Distracted Driver Accidents

 The final element of a negligence claim consists of identifying actual damages that were incurred by the accident victim.
 These can vary depending on the circumstances and on any conditions that are distinctive to the injured person.
 Often, however, a victim can seek compensation for medical expenses, lost income, property damage, the costs of future treatment, pain and suffering, and other costs that arose from the accident.

 It is important to be aware that acting quickly after a crash can be vital to asserting an injured person’s legal rights.
 Under Florida law, an individual has four years from the date of an accident to file a lawsuit against any party responsible for it.
-Complying with this time window, known as the statute of limitations, is virtually essential to maintain the opportunity to pursue compensation.Explore Your Options After a Car Accident with a Pembroke Pines Distracted Driver Accident Lawyer in Hollywood
+Complying with this time window, known as the statute of limitations, is virtually essential to maintain the opportunity to pursue compensation.Explore Your Options with a Distracted Driving Accident Attorney in Pembroke Pines

 If you or someone in your family has been harmed by a driver’s distracted behavior, you should take the time to consult a qualified legal professional.
 At Cohn & Smith, our experienced car accident attorneys have helped injured residents of Hollywood and other South Florida cities hold other parties accountable for harming them.
 Many of our clients have come from Sunrise, Tamarac, and Aventura, among other locations.
-To learn more, contact us online or call us at 954-431-8100.
+To learn more, contact us online or call our Pembroke Pines distracted driving accident attorneys at 954-431-8100.